nicumicle/simple-jwt-login/simple-jwt-login/README.md

 = Is the Auth Code required? =
 No, it is not required.
 You can disable it from 'Login config', 'Register Config' and 'Delete User Config'.
 Just set the parameter 'Login|Register requires Auth Code' to 'No'.

-= I don't want other users to be able delete users.
+= I don't want other users to be able to delete users.
 What should I do? = The 'delete users option' is disabled by default.
 To make sure nobody will delete a user, please make sure the option "Allow Delete" is set to "No".

 =Can I automatically log in to a WordPress website from my mobile App using this plugin?=